nih-cfde/published-documentation/docs/spec-and-docs/C2M2-usage-guides-and-technical-documents/002-C2M2-LEVEL-1.md

 # C2M2 Level 1

-Portions of this document are being expanded and refined.
-(All technical specifications are currently complete and present.)
+_Portions of this document are being expanded and refined.

+All technical specifications are currently present and complete._

 --------------------------------------------------------------------------------